joszuijderwijk/personal-website/_posts/2024-12-30-plex-notifications.md

 {% include figure.liquid loading="eager" path="assets/img/plex-notification.png" class="img-fluid rounded z-depth-1" %}

 I've been using [Plex Media Server](https://www.plex.tv/media-server-downloads) for years to manage and share my movie collection.
 It works like a private Netflix.
 Super convenient, especially since major streaming services regularly remove titles (and keep asking for more money).
 To track statistics on my Plex server, I also run [Tautulli](https://tautulli.com/).
 Like many other Plex users, I run systems such as Radarr and Sonarr that automatically add movies or series to my collection.
-Of course, you want to get notifications when this happens, like "_X_ has just been added! 🍿".
-(Or have a physical hotel bell ring! 🛎️, see this [blogpost](https://archive.ph/ZThql))
+Of course, you want to get notifications when this happens, like for example "The Room (2003) has just been added! 🍿" (or even have a physical hotel bell ring! 🛎️, see this [blogpost](https://archive.ph/ZThql))

 I couldn't get notifications with images working properly using built-in functionality of the Tautulli app.
 Some others online had the same issue, so in early 2021, I wrote an [article](https://archive.is/pmH6P) about how to build this feature yourself.
 For that, I used FireNotify, the OMDb API, Node-RED, and MQTT.
 Let's say that's a bit overkill.
 In this article, I'll provide a simpler option to achieve this without all that complexity using notification services.